APNewsBreak: NHL adding iPads on benches for playoffs

-NHL coaches will have more technology on the bench than ever before as the Stanley Cup playoffs begin.
+NHL coaches have been given more technology on the bench in time for the Stanley Cup playoffs.

-Three iPad Pros will be available for coaches on every bench and officials will also have them to review coach's challenges, The Associated Press has learned.
-All 16 playoff arenas have been outfitted with the iPads and also Macs for video coaches as part of a collaboration with Apple.
+The league is making three iPad Pros available for coaches on every bench and officials will also have them to review coach's challenges, The Associated Press has learned.
+All 16 playoff arenas were outfitted with the iPads and also Macs for video coaches as part of a collaboration with Apple.

 This season, coaches have been able to use video monitors on the bench to help them decide when to challenge offside and goaltender interference situations.
-With the iPads, which were tested late in the regular season, they'll have real-time video capabilities to show players their own shifts minutes after they happen as they discuss adjustments.
+The iPads, which were tested late in the regular season, provide real-time video capabilities to show players how they're performing.

+''By the time the player gets off his shift, that content is available within a minute, I guess, from the time it actually took place,'' NHL executive vice president and chief technology officer Peter DelGiacco said. ''Today generally speaking a lot of that would be done between periods and there's a limited amount of time. ...
+This kind of gives the coaches and the players real-time access so that they can make adjustments.''

 The monitors had already become a game-changer for coaches, giving them more information on challenges and for player feedback.
-The technology will be even more valuable in the playoffs when goals are scarcer and the offside and goaltender interference challenges can decide a game - or a series.
+The technology is even more valuable in the playoffs when goals are scarce and the offside and goaltender interference challenges can decide a game - or a series.
 The St. Louis Blues lost Game 2 to the Chicago Blackhawks last year when a coach's challenge wiped out a go-ahead goal by Vladimir Tarasenko, and even though they won the series they felt the attrition of needing seven games to advance.

 ''It's going to be huge in the playoffs,'' Washington Capitals coach Barry Trotz said. ''The referees, the league wants to get it right, the coaches want to get it right.''